gaehlerm/SoftwareEngineering/README.md

 go_shopping(money, shopping_list)
 ```

-In this case it is physically impossible to go shopping without having a shopping list.
+In this case it is physically impossible to go shopping without having a shopping list as shown below:

 ```Py
 money = get_money(50)